 The nursing students will stay in a centrally located hotel, and van service will be provided to get students from their hotel to their clinical experience sites as well as their cultural experience sites.

-This faculty-led transcultural nursing experience takes place in Vladimir, Russia for a two week period following the May 2019 semester.
+This faculty-led transcultural nursing experience takes place in Vladimir, Russia for a two week period following the May 2020 semester.
 This experience is primarily observational in nature where students have the opportunity to visit a variety of hospitals and clinics in the Vladimir region.
 In past visits, the group has had the opportunity to visit a camp designed for children who are in remission from cancer and other hematological diseases.
 They visit a center for rehabilitation and sports medicine, an oncology hospital, dental clinic, the regional children's hospital, a perinatal center, and a VA hospital, to name a few.
-Our students participate in a couple of the nursing courses at Vladimir Medical Center (VMC).
+Our students participate in nursing classroom experiences at Vladimir Medical Center (VMC).
 There are a number of wonderful cultural excursions and experiences as well.
 The group attends a picnic coordinated by VMC where they share an amazing barbeque with students and faculty from VMC.
-Students partcipate in an art class at a community art center, tour the beatuiful cathedrals and sites in Vladimir, Suzdal, and spend a day touring Moscow.
+Students participate in an art class at a community art center, tour the beautiful cathedrals and sites in Vladimir, Suzdal, and spend a day touring Moscow.

 The nursing students will stay in a centrally located hotel in the city center of Vladimir.
 Travel to all of the various experiences is provided by the faculty of Vladimir Medical College.